DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 - are named ambiguously
 - are not required or overly complicated
-- have unclear functionality and risk being used incorrectly
+- have unclear functionality and are used incorrectly

 To improve the way course status work, we need to remove, change and add to some of the statuses.